RESEARCH STARTER

 Many species of aquatic and migratory birds, mammals, amphibians, and reptiles live in the wetlands of Castile.
 Native Spanish birds include flamingos, kites, vultures, herons, geese, bustards, storks, eagles, and spoonbills.
 Spain has more than twenty breeding species of birds of prey.

-About three-quarters of Spain is dry, receiving less than 50 centimeters (20 inches) of rain annually and experiencing frequent droughts.
-The northern coast receives more rainfall, approximately 97 centimeters (38 inches) each year.
-The central plateau receives less than 38 centimeters (15 inches).
-The rainfall in the rest of mainland Spain ranges from 25 to 60 centimeters (10 to 24 inches).
+Precipitation patterns also vary widely across the country.
+About three-quarters of Spain is classified as dry, receiving less than 50 centimeters (20 inches) of rainfall annually and experiencing frequent droughts.
+The northern coast receives considerably more rainfall, averaging approximately 97 centimeters (38 inches) each year, while the central plateau receives less than 38 centimeters (15 inches).
+Rainfall across the rest of mainland Spain generally ranges between 25 and 60 centimeters (10 to 24 inches) per year.

 Economy